Contact our admission team to discuss and obtain a referral form / assesment by visit or telephone

 The initial care plan is designed for a period of twelve weeks.
 However, individual circumstances and needs vary a lot, and some clients will want to extend their stay beyond twelve weeks, whilst others may be ready to complete earlier.
 Progress is reviewed regularly and clients are involved in planning their move-on in a way that meets their personal needs.

 The therapeutic parts of the programme can be emotionally demanding and tiring.
 To maintain a healthy balance we also provide a wide range of recreational activities which include Outward Bound days, creative and artistic workshops, a seasonal Pantomime and occasional Talent Shows, and a whole programme of education and training opportunities and taster sessions.
-Sports, country walks, tai chi and gardening also provide an opportunity for you to relax and reflect.
+Sports, weekly country walks, yoga, aromatherapy and gardening also provide an opportunity for you to relax and reflect.